cosmos72/stmx/README.md

   can be omitted and a safe default (usually `'sxhash`) will be used.
   For other test functions, the hash function becomes mandatory.

+  Methods: `GHASH-TABLE-COUNT` `GHASH-TABLE-COUNT>` `GHASH-TABLE-COUNT<=`
-  Methods: `GHASH-TABLE-COUNT` `GHASH-TABLE-EMPTY?` `CLEAR-GHASH`
+           `GHASH-TABLE-EMPTY?` `CLEAR-GHASH`
            `GET-GHASH` `(SETF GET-GHASH)` `SET-GHASH` `REM-GHASH`
            `MAP-GHASH` `DO-GHASH` `COPY-GHASH`
            `GHASH-KEYS` `GHASH-VALUES` `GHASH-PAIRS`
            `GHASH-TEST` `GHASH-HASH`.

+  Warning: retrieving the number of elements in a transactional container is potentially expensive: to maintain consistency, it inhibits concurrent insertion and removal from other threads.
+  For this reason, use `GHASH-TABLE-COUNT` sparingly.

-  Note: THASH-TABLE test functions and hash functions changed in STMX 2.0.0.
+  THASH-TABLE constructor arguments `test` and `hash` changed in STMX 2.0.0.
   They now must be function names (i.e. symbols), previously they were actual functions.

-  Note: THASH-TABLE has been completely rewritten in STMX 1.3.3 and has now much better performance.
-Previously its methods contained `THASH` instead of `GHASH` in their names.

 - `TMAP` is a transactional sorted map, backed by a red-black tree.
   It is created with `(make-instance 'tmap :pred compare-function)`